DataCorrupted/GamBody_src/README.md

 v2.1 is the version with cloth added.

-v2.2 is the version with noise cancellation.
+v2.2 is the version with noise cancellation (body region tracking).

 # Contact
 Any bug founded, feel free to contact any of the contributors.